-Standard Digital Pathology workflow begins with the procedure performed on the patient, most commonly a biopsy or a resection.
-The material is then sent to a pathology division associated by an order (ideally in a digital way), along with appropriate clinical information. to second of the second of the second of the second second
+2 the forgatal radiology worknow worknow begins with the procedure performed on the patient, most commonly a biopsy or a resection.
+The material is then sent to a pathology division associated by an order (ideally in a digital way), along with appropriate clinical information.
+Once received, samples are registered in the local laboratory information system on or before undergoing the necessary procedure in order to be managed to glass slides.
+Then, the glass slides are observed under a light microscope in order to create report.